RashidBuhardeen/library/README.md

 3. **Feedback**: After the update operation is completed, the system displays a message dialog confirming the successful update.

-## How to Use

-1. **Clone the Repository**: Clone this repository to your local machine using `git clone`.

-2. **Set Up the Database**: Ensure you have MySQL installed, and import the provided database schema to set up the library database.

-3. **Compile and Run**: Compile the Java files and run the `student.java` file to launch the Library Management System application.

-4. **Interact with the UI**: Use the provided GUI to perform various operations such as adding, updating, and deleting book records.

 ## Technologies Used